lilactown/observe-component/README.md

 ```

-### You can stream any component
+### You can stream any kind of component
 ...as long as you pass event handlers to the appropriate elements.
-The library simply passes special handlers to React's event system (`on<Event>`) to abstract them into one stream.
+The library simply passes special handlers to React's event system (`on<Event>`) to abstract them into streams.

 ```javascript
 function MyWidget(props) {